jhpyle/docassemble/_docs/config.md

 {% endhighlight %}

-For information about other ways to set defaults for different parts of the screens during interviews, see the [screen parts] section.
+For information about other ways to set defaults for different parts of the screens during interviews, and what these screen parts mean, see the [screen parts] section.

 <a name="start page template"></a><a name="interview page template"></a>
 There are two pages that you can customize even more extensively: